 Space as a Description of Society

-We can now describe the above model in everyday terms.
-The Bell Curve arises because there are bounds in space.
-Some individuals live on the fringes of the society—i.e. on the ideological extremes.
-Other individuals live in the middle of the society—i.e. in relatively moderate positions.
+We can now describe the Bell Curve using the above model.
+The Bell Curve arises due to bounds in space.
+Some individuals live on the society’s fringes—i.e. on the ideological extremes.
+Other individuals live in society’s middle—i.e. in relatively moderate positions.
 Those on the fringes of society create large changes over longer periods of time.
 Conversely, near the center, there are rapid and small changes.
-The Bell Curve therefore represents a class system in which the outliers create big ideas over long periods of time.
+The Bell Curve therefore represents a class system in which the outliers create big changes over longer times.
 The classes on the inside bring smaller changes over shorter times.
 Effectively, the innermost class is those individuals who perform the fast and repetitive work, while the outermost class is those individuals who perform the slow and creative work.

 We can ask why the intellectuals are at the fringes and not in the center.
-Don’t we expect the highest social class to be at the core of a moderate society to balance the fringe extremities?
+Don’t we expect the highest class to be at the core of a society to balance the fringe extremities?
 The problem with this approach is that the largest section of society would become engaged in rapidly producing new ideas with minor novelties while the grunt work of translating these ideas into useful products would happen slowly at the fringes.
 In other words, society would be a collection of armchair philosophers surrounded by lazy workers.
 We cannot expect this model to succeed even though it seems initially attractive.
 And, of course, the Bell Curve rises in the middle and not at the edges and has a long tail.

-This space has an in-built opposition, which means that whenever a new idea is created, it will propagate to the other extreme and produce a reflection in the opposite direction.
+This space has in-built oppositions, which means that whenever a new idea is created, it will propagate to the other extreme and produce a reflection in the opposite direction.
 The reflection requires a boundary.
 If the system is well-designed, then the opposite waves will be balanced, and produce a pattern just like a musical note.
 If the system is not well-designed, then the forward and backward sounds will clash and appear to be noise.

 Steepening and Flattening Bell Curves

-In modern times, the social Bell Curve has steepened—i.e. risen very high in the middle and falls very sharply thereafter.
+In modern times, the social Bell Curve has steepened in the middle and falls very sharply thereafter.
 This fact is often described as the disparity in society where 99% of the population is in the middle and does all the work, while 1% of the population holds most of the wealth.
-Since the Bell Curve has steepened so much, other classes beyond the workers and businessmen—i.e. real leaders of society and intellectuals—have almost disappeared.
+Since the Bell Curve has steepened so much, other classes beyond the workers and businessmen—i.e. leaders and intellectuals—have almost disappeared.
 In terms of the Vedic social model (which we discussed previously), 99% of the society is Sudra and 1% of society is Vaisya, while Kshatriya and Brahmana don’t exist.

 The fix for the current problems of society requires flattening the Bell Curve.
 If the curve is steep, the population that occupies the outer regions of space (i.e. the intellectual class) is destroyed.
 If the curve is flattened, the outer regions of the idea space are sufficiently populated.
 Vedic philosophy describes how time is cyclic change, and we can understand the effect of time as the periodic steepening and flattening of the Bell Curve.